Brett-Tanner/Journal/Mar_23.md

     - [] Remove send email and replace with email template (backed by DB col)
     - [] Add arrival and departure times (not just on time slot sheet)
     - [] List billing dates per invoice next to the invoice id
+    - [] Render special days first on the event children list with different cols
     - [] Put the Kanji/lack thereof to show options
     - [] List the coupons so SM can apply

 - [] Time Slot children
-    - [] In general should include all info for afternoon slot as well (options, attendance etc.)
+    - [] Include all info for afternoon slot as well (options, attendance etc.)
     - [] Add columns to show if they're coming in morning/afternoon or both
         - [] Tally for AM/PM attendance like the main attendance col
-    - [] Add column to show if photo service is selected for the event
-    - [] Change arr/dept time to only display something if option selected, and include the afternoon slot
-    - [] If option is not selected/arrival/depart is not changed just leave it blank

 - Time Slots
     - Some are priced differently, have a proper think about how to handle those
         - Col with modifiers??
-    - [] Render special days first on the event children list with different cols

 - [] Emails
     - [] When new invoice is confirmed